nikosun/IDAS-CallforCode/README.md

 - It is harder to get the big budget for disasters preparedness than the present problems (such as refugees shelter/food).
 Integration with the current happenings or daily life/production is one of our total solution ideas.

 - Remember the monuments by our ancestors.
 Find out the historical records of natural disasters.
 The past records may be 100+ year-old and people forget them.
 Do not repeat tragedy.
-[Ref-NYT/Asia](https://www.nytimes.com/2011/04/21/world/asia/21stones.html), [Ref-JpGov/300 Stones](http://www.thr.mlit.go.jp/road/sekihijouhou/gaiyou.pdf)
+[Ref-1:NYT/Asia](https://www.nytimes.com/2011/04/21/world/asia/21stones.html), [Ref-2:JpGov/300-Stone](http://www.thr.mlit.go.jp/road/sekihijouhou/gaiyou.pdf)

+## Block Diagram Simplified
+Click to enlarge the Illustration
 [![IDAS - Block Diagram](doc/source/images/block-diagram-v03.png)](https://raw.githubusercontent.com/nikosun/IDAS-CallforCode/master/doc/source/images/block-diagram-v03.png)

-## Numbers on the Block Diagram (not detailed)
+### Numbers on the Block Diagram (not detailed)

 1. Child Units -> Master Unit (LoRa/LoRaWAN Gateway)
     - Data Connection: Gateway collects 2 - 100+ child units data